 A website is a perfect place to house information such as your author bio, upcoming book, any links to press releases or blog posts about your work, and so much more.

-If you’re thinking about creating a website for yourself but don’t know what to include, here are some tips to get you started:
+If you’re thinking about creating your own website but don’t know what to include, here are some tips to get you started:

 - Author bio

 - Information about your current book (synopsis, character renders, cover images, etc.)

 - Brief descriptions of your past works